 After the JARPA has been submitted, the Draft Wetland and Stream Mitigation Plan is finalized in coordination with the permitting agencies.
 Work on the Final Wetland and Stream Mitigation Plan should not begin until the appropriate review agencies have provided written conditional approval of the Draft Wetland and Stream Mitigation Plan.
-When mitigation design sheets are approved by the permitting agencies, they are put in PS&E format.
+The final mitigation design approved by the permitting agencies is prepared for contract during the design phase with development of the final Plans Specifications and Estimates.